wodeni/COMS3998/tutorial.md

 6. If you still don't see the model, zoom out a little by scrolling down.
 The default camera is set to 1000 units for the far plane, which is a little to small for our big model.
 To change this, go to `View -> Properties`.
 A new pane will be added to the window.
 In the properties pane, under `View -> Clip`, change `far` to something like `10000` will do it.
 7. If everything is done properly, you should see the following:

+8. Next, we are going to fix up the geometries in the model.
+First, enter the Edit mode by either hitting `Tab`, or going to the toolbar below and select `Edit Mode`.
+9. On the left hand side, go to `Tools` tab and find `Remove` section.
+Under this section, click the `Remove Doubles` button.
+10. Now that duplicated vertices are removed, we need to recalculate the normals so that they are all facing out.
+In the same pane, go to the `Shading/UVs` tab, find `Normals` section.
+11. Click the `Recalculate` button.
+12. Now the model should be ready.
+Let's export it to FBX format.
+On the toolbar on the top, go to `File -> export -> FBX`.
+Choose a desired position for the output file, and hit Export.

 ## 6. importing the model into Unity

+This section is fairly straight-forward.
+Just drag the `.fbx` file into Unity's file navigator.
+To enable collidor, check `generate collidor` in the menu for the `.fbx` file.

+One issue with the current coordinate system is that, the numbers are too large, and it seems to be causing problems for intersection calculations.
+To avoid this:

+1. Remember the original center coordinates.
+2. Find the coordinates of the target site on [epsg.io](epsg.io).
+3. Move the model to `(0, 0, 0)`.
+4. Subtract the original center by the target coordinates.
+This will give you offsets in x, y and z axis.
+Use that for the camera position.

 ## References